 Car insurance for people with accidents, violations, or other bad marks on their driving record can make insurance companies view them as high-risk drivers.
 Folks with an abysmal record will have to get an SR-22 to legally drive, which will have a sizable impact on insurance rates in the future.

-There are high-risk auto insurance companies like Freeway Insurance that specialize in helping drivers obtain low SR-22 insurance costs.
+There are high-risk auto insurance companies that specialize in helping drivers obtain low SR-22 insurance costs.
 However, many other companies charge a higher premium based on your past if you were previously in an accident and were at fault if you have committed too many traffic violations or were given a DUI.
+Your best bet is to shop around and compare auto insurance quotes.

 If you improve your driving record over time, you could convince insurance providers that you will not repeat your past mistakes, leading to lower-cost premiums in the future.
 All it takes is time.
 For this reason, correcting a poor driving record is in your control over the long term, but you will have to work and wait to get there.

-If you’re one of the people wondering, “How much is my car insurance?!” you’re not insured by Freeway.
+If you’re one of the people wondering, “Why is my car insurance so high?!” you’re not insured by Freeway Insurance.

 Freeway offers the lowest rates, even for drivers who have a bad driving record.
 Why pay more than you need to for auto insurance?
 Get cheap car insurance online from Freeway Insurance quickly and easily and find out how much you can save.
 Or, give us a call at (800) 777-5620, and our friendly, experienced agents will help you find the best car insurance at the lowest price.